Lothiraldan/python-test-101-pyconfr/PITCHME.md

         result = number.is_odd()

->       self.assertTrue(result)
+>       self.assertTrue(result, "4 should be odd")
-E       AssertionError: False is not true
+E       AssertionError: False != True : 4 should be odd

 tests/test_number.py:22: AssertionError
 ================= 1 failed, 1 passed, 1 pytest-warnings in 0.02 seconds ==================